Schizoaffective Disorder Bipolar Type

 4. Self-Care and Lifestyle Changes:

-- Sleep Hygiene: Establishing a consistent sleep routine and practicing good sleep hygiene can help regulate mood and reduce symptoms.
+- Sleep Hygiene: Establishing a consistent sleep routine and good sleep hygiene can help regulate mood and reduce symptoms.

 Popular Schizoaffective Disorder Bipolar Type FAQs